-These cookies use a combination of tapioca starch and coconut flour (buy coconut flour and other coconut products here), which gives it a crisp exterior that cools to a softer texture.
+These cookies use a combination of tapioca starch and coconut flour, which gives it a crisp exterior that cools to a softer texture.
 My chief quality control officer declared them to have a good flavor but was not impressed with the texture.
 Personal preference, I guess, because I thought they were fantastic (see above comment about their addictiveness…).

 To keep them dairy free, I used sustainably harvested non-hydrogenated palm shortening (I trust this brand).